Szlenk indices of convex hulls: Sublinear measures of non-compactness.

 Property $(iii)$ in Definition \ref{def1} provides a control of the increase of the measure of a set after adding a ball to it.
-Actually the Kuratowski measure of non compactness and its $\omega$-iterates have an even better behavior for general sums of sets.
+Actually the Kuratowski measure of non-compactness and its $\omega$-iterates have an even better behavior for general sums of sets.
 We shall introduce a definition.